 vintage turtleneck+high rise jeans from Urban Outfitters+hat from local DC market (Eastern Market)+Lucky Brand boots + blanket scarf from Target

 long sleeve turtle neck from J. Crew + black skinny jeans from H&M + Soda brand black boots + grey hat and white scarf from Peru

 I did bring my GoPro on this trip.
-I was torn at first because I see a GoPro many times as best for adventure travel.
+I was torn at first because I thought of GoPro as best for adventure and nature photos.
 However, I was really happy with how the photos turned out on my GoPro from this trip and am so happy I brought it along!
-If you have one or are thinking about getting one, don't be afraid to take city shots with it too!
+If you have one or are thinking about getting one, don’t be afraid to take city shots with it too!

 Now that you know my outfits and tips on packing for Paris in winter, check out the best Paris photography locations!
 Whether visiting Paris in spring, summer, fall, or winter, you need to be prepared with what to pack for Paris.

 If you liked this post, you might also like…